Simple scaling equations for electron spectra, currents and bulk heating in ultra-intense short-pulse laser-solid interaction: Introduction

 \section{Introduction}

-The generation of energetig and dense electron currents by ultra-intense laser irradiation of solids has important impact on the heating of the solids~\cite{Sentoku2007,*green2007surface,*Nishimura2011,*LGHuang}, generation of resistive fields~\cite{Bell1998,*d2009importance,*Norreys2014,*Sentokuresistive,*Chawla2013,Davies1997,Leblanc2014} development of current instabilities~\cite{Fuchs2003,Manclossi2006,Califano2002,*Wei2004a,*Quinn2012} and eventually the acceleration of ions at the plasma rear surface~\cite{Hatchett-ElectronPhotonAndIons,*Snavely-IntenseProtonBeams,*mora:056401,*schreiber2006analytical,*Zeil2012}.
+The generation of hot and dense electron currents by ultra-intense laser irradiation of solids has important impact on the heating of the solids~\cite{Sentoku2007,*green2007surface,*Nishimura2011,*LGHuang}, generation of resistive fields~\cite{d2009importance,*Sentokuresistive,*Chawla2013,Leblanc2014} development of current instabilities~\cite{Califano2002,*Fuchs2003,*Wei2004a,*Manclossi2006,*Quinn2012} and eventually the acceleration of ions at the plasma rear surface~\cite{PhysRevLett.84.4108,*Snavely-IntenseProtonBeams}.
 Its exact time-dependent calculation is of high relevance, e.g. due to non-linearities in the respective equations.
-Since there exists no simple complete and self-consistent explicit theory for the current generation from ultra-intense laser interaction with solids~\cite{Debayle2013b} and the relativistic dynamics is quite complex~\cite{Kluge2015}, one often conveniently falls back to the application of general conservation laws.
-It is very common to calculate the laser generated current of high energy electrons $j_h(t)=n_h(t) v_h(t)$ employing the energy flux density conservation equation~\cite{haines, Leblanc2014} assuming constant quantities (e.g. $\gamma_h(t)\approx\left\langle\gamma_h(t)\right\rangle$)
+Since there exists no complete and self-consistent explicit theory for the current generation from ultra-intense laser interaction with solids, it is often convenient to use heuristic arguments and general conservation laws.
+It is very common to calculate the laser generated current of energetic electrons $j_h(t)=n_h(t) v_h(t)$ employing the energy density flux conservation equation.
+Surprisingly, in literature the exact time-dependent form is only rarely used.
+It is more customary to use the much simpler form~\cite{haines, Leblanc2014}